1 in 8 people over the age of 15 is a Carer here in Ireland. That is about 516,594 people in the country that are providing unpaid care.

 - Urgent – Must get done

-- Important – Can do soon
+- Important – To do soon

 - Like to have’s – Would be nice to have done

 This is the divide and conquer method.
-It will help you ensure that all important caring needs will be carried out and should you have extra time, you can give the ‘Like to have’s” a go.
+It will help you ensure that all important caring needs will be carried out and should you have extra time, you can give the ‘Like to have’s‘ a go.

 Talk to Your Boss

-There are many to work and care for a loved one.
+There are many who work and care for a loved one.
 This can be a tricky one and can come with added pressure and stress.
 Your caring responsibilities can lead to a conflict with work and then of course there is the added financial pressure.

 When I say help, this could mean, offering flexible work hours, giving longer lunches on specific days and sharing responsibilities across the team instead of adding to your already stressful plate.